It seems you’re using a browser that is a little past its time and our website might not be able to perform as it should.

 To sample local flavours and pick up some gifts for anyone you've left back home, take a stroll down Hannah’s Laneway.
 Right in the heart of the city, this laneway is salted caramel, chocolate, craft beer, coffee, handcrafted soda, pizza and peanut butter heaven thanks to residents Leeds St Bakery, Wellington Chocolate Factory, Six Barrel Soda, Pizza Pomodoro, Fix & Fogg and Golding’s Free Dive.

 Just over an hour’s drive or train ride from Wellington city will take you to the stunning Wairarapa, one of New Zealand’s premier wine regions.
-If you’re self-drive, park up at your accommodation or near town and hire a bike from March Hare just up from the picturesque square in Martinborough to cycle your way around some 24 boutique vineyards.
-For easy access from Wellington, book in a Martinborough Gourmet Wine Tour day trip with Tranzit Tours to sample the plummy pinots and delectable olive oils the region is so well-known for.
+If you’re self driving, park up and hire a bike in Martinborough to cycle your way around some 24 boutique vineyards.
+For easy access from Wellington, book in a Martinborough Gourmet Wine Tour day trip to sample the plummy pinots and delectable olive oils the region is known for.

-Get up close and personal with a three-eyed prehistoric reptile and New Zealand’s native birds at nature reserve Zealandia: The Karori Sanctuary Experience.
-You can catch a free shuttle from the Wellington i-SITE Visitor Information Centre to this groundbreaking sanctuary, where visitors can even have the chance to meet one of the 40 resident Kiwi on a Night Tour.
+Get up close and personal with a three-eyed prehistoric reptile and New Zealand’s native birds at nature reserve Zealandia.
+This epic ecosanctuary is fenced off from predators and ripe for exploring.
+You can catch a free shuttle from the Wellington i-SITE to this groundbreaking sanctuary, where you might even meet one of the resident kiwi on a beautiful Night Tour.

 A visit to a city isn’t complete without checking out its markets, and Wellington has plenty.
-The city’s funky Cuba Quarter has an incredible Night Market on Friday and Saturday nights, while Saturday morning visitors should swing by the Underground Market to pick up some local crafts.
-On Sunday mornings, immerse yourself in the sights and smells of the neighbouring Harbourside Market, handily located on the waterfront and next to Te Papa.
+The bohemian Cuba Quarter has an incredible Night Market on Friday and Saturday nights, while Saturday morning visitors should swing by the Underground Market to pick up some local crafts.
+On Sunday mornings, stock up on produce at the Harbourside Market, handily located on the waterfront and next to Te Papa.

 Oscar-winning Weta Workshop have worked on some of the biggest and most ambitious movie projects of our generation.
 A behind-the-scenes tour at the workshop headquarters reveals the incredible artistry and remarkable Kiwi innovation, as well as a few industry secrets.
 And of course a visit to The Lord of the Rings locations with Wellington Rover Tours is a must for Middle-earth fans.